 Very briefly describe why your visitors should sign up and include this information with your signup form.
 Example: “Sign up for exclusive deals and VIP access to special events.”
 And remember, with all the recent changes to boost consumers’ privacy online (we’re talking about GDPR here), don’t forget to make sure your signup forms are compliant.

-Include one customer quote or review on the home page and link to the testimonial pages for visitors to read them all.
+Your web content should include one customer quote or review on the home page and link to the testimonial pages for visitors to read them all.

 2. About us